bbauska/W3Cx-5of5/README.md

 3.  }
 </pre>

-When this function is small (a few lines of code), it&apos;s common practice to put its body as the second parameter of the addEventListener function.
+<p>When this function is small (a few lines of code), it&apos;s common practice
+to put its body as the second parameter of the addEventListener function.</p>

-In other words, this:
+<p>In other words, this:</p>

 <pre>
 1.  &lt;script&gt;